shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Dream Variance

-At level 20, your dreams take on a mind of their own.
-When a dream begins, you roll a d20, and the result effects what kind of dream it is:
+At level 3, your dreams can take on a mind of their own.
+You get a d20, which is called your Dream Die.
+When a dream begins, roll your Dream Die.
+The value of your Dream Die determines what kind of dream you’re having:

 -   1-5: Nightmare.
-Your dream self takes double damage and deals half damage, rounded down.
-Your spells cost twice as many spell points to cast.
--   6-10: Dousy.
-Your dream self has disadvantage on all saving throws and ability checks.
+Add your proficiency bonus to the damage your dream self takes, and the spell point cost of spells your dream self casts.
+Subtract your proficiency bonus from the damage your dream self deals, and the result of saving throws and ability checks your dream self makes.
+-   6-9: Doozy.
+Subtract your proficiency bonus from the result of saving throws and ability checks your dream self makes.
+-   10-11: Neutral.
+Nothing is changed.
--   11-15: Pleasant Jaunt.
-Your dream self has advantage on all saving throws and ability checks.
+-   12-15: Pleasant Jaunt.
+Add your proficiency bonus to the result of saving throws and ability checks your dream self makes.
 -   16-20: Dream Dream.
-Your dream self takes half damage, rounded down, and deals double damage.
-Your spells cost half as many spell points to cast, rounded down.
+Subtract your proficiency bonus from the damage your dream self takes, and the spell point cost of spells your dream self casts.
+Add your proficiency bonus to the damage your dream self deals, and the result of saving throws and ability checks your dream self makes.

+You Dream Die value can range from 1 to 20.

+After your dream self takes damage, make a saving throw in your spellcasting ability.
+On a failure, reduce your Dream Die’s value by 1.

+After your dream self casts a spell, you may make an ability check in your spellcasting ability.
+On a success, increase your Dream Die’s value by 1.